 If you are eligible for free school meals, your entitlement will begin on the day you apply and will last until the end of the school phase your child is in as at 31 March 2022.
 You will not have to reapply during this time.

 You will be able to download an eligibility letter.
 If you are applying during the school holidays, we will notify the school for you.
 If you are applying during term time, you’ll need to show the school the letter to get your free meals.
 Keep a copy of the letter in case the school asks to see it again.
 You can print it, download it or screenshot it.

 If your application isn’t successful, check your National Insurance number and try again.
 If this doesn’t work, select the ‘referral’ button to let us know what benefits you are on and we’ll ask you for evidence.

 When to reapply

-Due to the roll out of Universal Credit, all pupils that are currently eligible for free school meals will be protected until 31 March 2022.
-This means you should not reapply until 1 April 2022, regardless of your benefit status.
+Due to the roll out of Universal Credit, all pupils that are currently eligible for free school meals will be protected until the end of the school stage they are in on 31 March 2022.

 If your child changes school or address before 31 March 2022, email email@example.com so we can update your free school meals record.